 Make sure your passwords are secure.
 It’s advisable to use upper & lower case letters, numbers, and symbols in your password.
 Add an extra layer of protection to your accounts by using two-factor authentication.

-Always make sure your profiles don’t list personally identifiable information (PII) such as your full name, birthday, or other essential account numbers.
-Remember, the less information available to the public, the safer your digital identity will be.
+Always make sure your profiles don’t list PII, such as your full name, birthday, or other essential account numbers.
+Remember, the less information available to the public, your digital identity will be safer.